saeedjabbar/tbd/dictionary.md

-**Web5:** Web5 is a Decentralized Web Platform that enables developers to leverage Decentralized Identifiers(DIDs), Verifiable Credentials (VCs), and
+**Web5:** A Decentralized Web Platform that enables developers to leverage Decentralized Identifiers(DIDs), Verifiable Credentials(VCs), and
 Decentralized Web Nodes to write Decentralized Web Apps, returning ownership and control over identity and data to individuals.